Suu Kyi supporters confident after Myanmar's historic election

 The NLD is expected to win the largest share of votes cast by an electorate of about 30 million, who chose from thousands of candidates standing for parliament and regional assemblies.

-But a legacy of military rule means Suu Kyi, who led the campaign for democracy, cannot become president herself.
-Whatever the result, Myanmar is heading into a period of uncertainty over how she and other ascendant parties negotiate sharing power with the still-dominant military.
+But a legacy of rule by military junta means Suu Kyi, who led the campaign for democracy, cannot become president herself.
+And whatever the result, Myanmar is heading into a period of uncertainty over how she and other ascendant parties negotiate sharing power with the still-dominant military.

-A pariah state until a few years ago, Myanmar has had little experience organizing elections.
-Some 10,000 observers were enlisted to scrutinize the process.
-Early indications from the monitors were that voting was mostly trouble-free, with only isolated irregularities.

 "From the dozens of people we have spoken to since 6 a.m. today, everybody feels they have been able to vote for whoever they wanted to in security and safety," said Durudee Sirichanya, one of the international observers.